Classes of topological qubits from low-dimensional quantum spin systems

 \section{Abstract}

 Topological phases of matter is a natural place for encoding robust qubits for quantum computation.
-In this work we extend the newly introduced class of qubits based on valence-bond solid models with SPT (symmetry-protected topological) order.
-Furthermore, we define and compare various classes of topological qubits encoded in the bulk ground states of topological systems, including SSB (spontaneous symmetry-breaking), TOP (topological), SPT+SSB, SPT+TOP, subsystem SPT+SSB classes.
+In this work we extend the newly introduced class of qubits based on valence-bond solid models with SPT (symmetry-protected topological) order to more general cases.
+Furthermore, we define and compare various classes of topological qubits encoded in the bulk ground states of topological systems, including SSB (spontaneous symmetry-breaking), TOP (topological), SET (symmetry-enriched topological), SPT, and subsystem SPT classes.
 We focus on several features for qubits to be robust, including error sets, logical support, code distance and shape of logical gates.
-In particular, when a global U(1) symmetry is present and preserved, a twist operator that extracts the SPT order plays the role of a topological logical operator, which is suitable for global implementation.
+In particular, when a global U(1) symmetry is present and preserved, we find a twist operator that extracts the SPT order plays the role of a topological logical operator, which is suitable for global implementation.